 How to Get to Ostiense

-Ostiense is well connected by public transport routes but, if you’re already in the city, the easiest way is to take metro line B to the Piramide stop.
+Ostiense is well connected by public transport routes but, if you’re already in the city, the easiest way to arrive is to take metro line B to the Piramide stop.
 The number 3 tram stops nearby, as do loads of buses from all around town.
 Ostiense train station links the neighbourhood to other main stations in the city, including Trastevere, San Pietro, and Termini, as well to Fiumicino airport.